General working rules

 - Put on clean scrubs, clean shoes and hair net and enter the facility.

 - IMPORTANT: Bring as little equipment as possible into the facility.
 We have paper and pens available, please do not bring your own.
 Use the equipment barrier when bringing equipment into the facility and make sure to disinfect it properly.
+More information about equipment entry is found below.

 We have various infection statuses on our units.
 The transgenic breeding unit and the SPF unit are our cleanest units.
 This means that only animals with SPF status (specific-pathogen-free) are allowed to enter these units.
 Animals without a documented SPF standard will be housed in the quarantine unit until rederived and tested negative.